kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 }

 ```
-Instead of using `dtu` this discriminated type uses `vCores` for it's joining type.
-This again helps the user in deciding which tier to use (vCores begin one of the biggest factors).
+Instead of using `dtu`, the `generalPurposeProvisionedType` discriminated union uses `vCores` for it's joining type.
+This helps the user in deciding which sku to choose based on the performance needed for their deployment (vCores being one of the biggest factors).
 Each sku type has 3 properties:
 - skuName
 - databaseMaxSize
 - vCores

-Both `skuName` and `databaseMaxSize` are needed for the deployment of the SQL DB, where as `vCores` is only used to provide a user readable convention for choosing the sku they need. `GP_Gen5_2` does not provide a good description for most users.
-You can also see in this case that the `GP_Gen5_2` type allows any value `databaseMaxSize` instead of set size limits like the Standard Serverless sku we looked at previously.
-Please continue to investigate the template on my [Github](https://github.com/kevball2/bicep-samples/tree/feat-initial/samples/user-defined-types/complex/templates).
-Each User Defined Type for each skuTier is slightly different to handle due to specific requirements for that Tier.
+Both `skuName` and `databaseMaxSize` are needed for the deployment of the SQL DB, whereas `vCores` is only used to provide a user readable convention for choosing the sku they need. `GP_Gen5_2`, while being the required value for deployment, does not provide a good description for most users.
+You can also see in this case that the `GP_Gen5_2` sku allows any value  for `databaseMaxSize` instead of set size limits like the Standard sku we looked at previously.
+Each User Defined Type for each sku tier is slightly different to handle the specific requirements of that tier.
+Please continue to investigate the template on my [GitHub](https://github.com/kevball2/bicep-samples/blob/main/samples/user-defined-types/complex/templates/sql/server/main.bicep) to see the different configurations of the other SQL sku tiers.

 ## Conclusion

 User Defined Types represent a major change in how we can author Bicep templates and modules.
 Having the ability to create complex logical types to provide our template easy to digest parameters is a huge win.
-Removing some of the guess work and confusing parameter requirements from our template and module deployments will go a long way in increasing user adoption.
+Removing some of the guesswork and confusing parameter requirements from our template and module deployments will go a long way in increasing user adoption.
 I hope this post has helped you understand the potential of this new feature.
 Happy Coding!